d-z4/afk/README.md

 # AFK plugin

-A simple Spigot plugin that executes a command for players who stay AFK in an area, with a progress bar, can be used to give rewards crates etc. to players.
+A simple Spigot plugin that executes a command for players who stay AFK in an area, with a progress bar, can be used to give rewards, crates etc. to players.

 ## Build
 Requirements:
 - Java JDK 21 (current plugin target java version)

-run
 ```
 ./gradlew build
 ```